lupyuen/lupyuen.github.io/src/plic.md

 Now we compare the above with Star64...

-# Compare UART Output: Star64 vs QEMU
+# Compare Serial I/O: Star64 vs QEMU

 TODO